Murray Fraser Hall, 2500 University Drive NW, Calgary, Alberta T2N 1N4

 Alberta Law Review—published quarterly by the Alberta Law Review Society, a nonprofit group of law students from the University of Alberta and the University of Calgary.
 The objective of the Alberta Law Review is to promote legal research and scholarship, and to provide a forum for the discussion of contemporary legal issues.

-There are active local chapters of the National Association of Pro Bono Students, Legal Education Action Fund, and Association of Women Lawyers in addition to local law student organizations such as the Business Law Association, Environmental Law Society, and Rural, Energy, and Agricultural Law Students’ Society.
+There are active local chapters of the National Association of Pro Bono Students, Legal Education Action Fund, and Association of Women Lawyers in addition to local law student organizations such as the Business Law Association, Diversity and Law Society, Environmental Law Society, and Rural, Energy, and Agricultural Law Students’ Society.

 Expenses and Financial Aid